Homer M. Hadley Memorial Bridge: Usage

 The bridge carries four westbound lanes, including a HOV lane, as well as a bicycle and pedestrian path on the north side.
 The path is 9 ft wide and includes two barriers: a 54 in outer railing and a 35 in concrete barrier facing traffic.
+To the south of the lanes is a set of two Link light rail tracks that carry the 2 Line that are separated from vehicular traffic by a concrete barrier.

 Prior to 2017, it also carried two reversible lanes, configured to normally carry westbound traffic on weekday mornings and eastbound traffic at other times.
 Use of the reversible express lanes was restricted to HOV traffic, except for vehicles traveling to and from Mercer Island.
-The express lanes were closed to road traffic on June 5, 2017, rebuilt for light rail and are dedicated for the trains of "East Link Extension" (opening planned in 2026).
+The express lanes were closed to road traffic on June 5, 2017, rebuilt for light rail and are dedicated for the trains of 2 Line which was fully opened on March 28, 2026.

 With a total of five traffic lanes and three full-sized shoulders, the Third Lake Washington Bridge was the widest floating bridge in the world, until the completion of the new Evergreen Point Floating Bridge in 2016.